-Now that you see Sidecar in your System Preferences make sure you’re using the same Apple ID on all devices when trying to connect.
+Now that you see Sidecar in your System Settings, make sure you’re using the same Apple ID on all devices when trying to connect.
 To check:

-- Go to System Preferences > Apple ID on your Mac.
+- Go to System Preferences/System Settings > Apple ID on your Mac.

 Make sure the iCloud account you are using matches the one on your iPad.